For Students and Parents

 TAKING A STUDENT OFF CAMPUS (Minor)

-If you cannot reach your child directly contact Administration:
+If you cannot reach your child directly, call the Meadowmount main number:

 You may send letters or packages to students via USPS, FedEx, UPS, or another courier.
 Label letters or packages as follows: